nxtg-ai/SynApps-v4.0/README.md

-# SynApps MVP
+# SynApps v4.0

-A web-based visual platform for modular AI agents.
+A web-based visual platform for modular AI agents with database persistence and improved workflow execution.

 ## Introduction